 Display screen equipment guidelines outlines how to manage risks associated with the use of DSE workstations.

-Managing work-related musculoskeletal disorders
+Managing work-related musculoskeletal disorders - keeping healthy

 If you have any musculoskeletal symptoms, let your manager know.
 Your manager will refer you to Occupational Health for assessment and support.
 You can also self-refer to Occupational Health.
 They may recommend specific workplace accommodations to enable you to continue to work.